 Shower installations are advanced projects and are better left to our bath installation experts.
-However, if you’re going to attempt a shower installation yourself, here are some basic guidelines for your task:
+However, if you’re going to attempt this yourself, here are some basic guidelines for how to install a shower:

 What you’ll need to install a shower: